Metric Geometry of Spaces of Persistence Diagrams: Gromov--Hausdorff convergence and sequential continuity

 \subsection{Proof of Theorem A}

 The result follows from Proposition \ref{prop:continuity} and Example~\ref{R:NO_CONTINUITY_P_FINITE}.

 \begin{rem} Note that we have only shown that $\DD_\infty$ is sequentially continuous.
 To show continuity, we must first introduce topologies on $\MetPair$, $\Met_*$, and $\PMet_*$ compatible with the definitions of Gromov--Hausdorff convergence on each of these categories.
 Herron has done this for $\Met_*$ in \cite{herron}.
-The arguments in \cite{herron} might be generalized to $\MetPair$ and $\PMet_*$, allowing to show the continuity of $\DD_\infty$. \end{rem}
+The arguments in \cite{herron} may be generalized to $\MetPair$ and $\PMet_*$, allowing to show the continuity of $\DD_\infty$.
+This has been carried out in \cite{ahumada_che}. \end{rem}